weynandk/info_threefold/src/tde/griduserinterface/griduserinterface_readme.md

 ### Roadmap

-Roadmap and investment plan for the 3Bot connect app.
+Roadmap and investment plan for the freeflow connect app.

 | Name         | Date   | Description | Funding |
 |:-------------|--------|-----------------|---------:|